Read the Nursing Education brochure on ISSUU

 The SUNY Poly program promotes the application of didactic course content to the role of the nurse educator within academia and other educational venues.
 Course content includes theory, research, health policy, legal and regulatory issues, and grant proposal writing.

-Practical expertise is acquired through a culminating internship which provides over 150 hours of directed educational experiences as a nurse educator, with an emphasis on teaching.
+Practical expertise is acquired through a culminating internship which provides 160 hours of directed experiences as a nurse educator.

 The program is available in a full online format and accommodates both full-time and part-time students.
 Full-time students can complete the program in 4 semesters (taking 9 credits/semester) by following the recommended plan of study.
 Part-time study will take approximately 6 semesters to complete but can vary depending on your particular course load each semester.